RuizSerra/self-attention-assistive-displays/draft.md

 <div style="text-align: center;">
 <img src="assets/png/TVCG-main-figure.png" style="margin: 0; width: 100%;" ></img>
 <figcaption style="text-align: left; padding-top: 0;">
 The representations learnt in simulation translate to the real-world.
 Hyperparameters can be adjusted in real time in the final application.
+For example, in this figure, <i>K=10</i> patches are selected in training, whereas <i>K=80</i>
+patches are selected in the real-world image.
 </figcaption>
 </div>

+Below we show different feature retrieval methods applied to real-world RGB-D video.

 ### Importance-luminance: ranking
 <div style="text-align: center;">